mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 - The live :xref:`Mautic Community Slack` is also available, but all support requests have to be posted on the forums.
 Create your request there first, then drop a link in Slack if you plan to discuss it there.

-In all cases, it is important to provide details about the issue, as well as the steps you have taken to resolve it.
+In all cases, it's important to provide details about the issue, as well as the steps you have taken to resolve it.
 At a minimum, include the following:

 - Steps to reproduce your problem - a step-by-step walk-through of what you have done so far
 - Your server's PHP version.